 2. Your “Love” identity is not your “single” identity

 Your laid-back, chill personality disappears once you team up with another person.
 You begin to take on some of your partner’s quirks, which isn’t cute.
 No one likes mirror couples.
-Trying to hold on to your identity in a relationship is hard.
+Trying to hold on to your identity in a relationship is hard, and it’s easier to lose your own and replace it with theirs.
 Learning to be yourself and be a partner can be challenging, especially if the couple doesn’t have a clear picture of the future.

 It’s just easier to take in your partner’s personality.
 Wear their clothes and get a matching haircut.